Is insulin resistance, diabetes, or pre-diabetes making it difficult or impossible for you to lose weight?

 Why is this a big deal?

-Because high insulin send the signal of growth to your body.
+Because high insulin sends the signal of growth to your body.

 Important to this conversation I want to point a couple of things out.

-You should also realize that while insulin levels are high it will basically be impossible for you to lose weight - even if you are dieting.
+You should also realize that while insulin levels are high it will basically be impossible for you to lose weight – even if you are dieting (7).

 What’s worse is that some crash diets can actually stimulate insulin resistance when the body falsely believes you are in a period of “starvation”.

-That's why it's so important to lower insulin levels the healthy and safe way.
+That’s why it’s so important to lower insulin levels in a healthy and safe way.

 Treating Insulin Resistance

-One of the main problems with insulin resistance is that our current paradigm in conventional medicine appears to be completely backwards.
+One of the main problems with insulin resistance is that our current paradigm in conventional medicine appears to be completely backward.

 Even the diabetic association recommends eating carbohydrates multiple times per day with the use of insulin to help lower blood glucose levels.

-Unfortunately it has been shown through several studies that simply lowering glucose levels actually has no benefit in reducing mortality and can actually INCREASE adverse events due to hypoglycemia.
+Unfortunately, it has been shown through several studies (8) that simply lowering glucose levels actually has no benefit in reducing mortality and can actually INCREASE adverse events due to hypoglycemia.

-That means in order to treat insulin resistance you will most likely have to go against the "conventional advice" or many Doctors and Nutritionists if you want to reverse your condition.
+That means in order to treat insulin resistance you will most likely have to go against the “conventional advice” of many doctors and nutritionists if you want to reverse your condition.

 And despite what they may tell you, diabetes doesn’t have to be chronic or progressive.